 Think of it this way: As Celebrity Expedition introduces their new ship into the Galapagos two years down the road, they will have to compensate said introduction of a new vessel by taking out at least one of their older vessels.
 Why?
 Because the Galapagos National Park rules are much like the Law of Conservation of Energy, whereby energy can neither be created or destroyed.
 So, in a similar sense, expedition vessels cannot be introduced into the archipelago without taking another one out to maintain the balance/quota of ships that are allowed to navigate throughout the Galapagos.
 Another thing to remember is that park legislation has not changed, and thus the introduction of this new vessel shouldn’t cause alarm to anyone out there that believes that this is a sign of worse things to come (i.e. that there is an ever-growing number of expedition vessels in Galapagos and that pretty soon it will be overrun by them).

 Just remember: New vessels must replace existing older vessels.
 They cannot be compounded or added to a fleet of older.
 The new ship must replace an older ship, the latter of which must leave the islands.
+With all the ships available in Galapagos, how can you truly know which expedition vessel is right for you?
+Click on the following link to read our 3 hacks for how to choose the best Galapagos cruise for you.

 So why is the introduction of this new expedition vessel a good thing?
 Because it underlines the importance of expedition vessels in Galapagos.